foleykyle01/e-ink-pregnancy-tracker/SETUP.md

 }
 ```

-Commit and push to GitHub - the display will update within an hour.
+Commit and push to GitHub - the display will update within 30 minutes.

 ## Management Commands